dfe-analytical-services/ees-analytics-dashboard/README.md

 It's also worth checking that you can run the automated tests using `shinytest2::test_app()`, so you can be confident you have everything set up correctly before you start developing.

+### Naming conventions

+Quick shorthands:

+- `pub` = publication
+- `gsc` = Google Search Console

+Most of the app will have objects that start with `service_` or `pub_`, these refer to the page that the objects appear on based on the top navbar.

+To help with the ever growing server file until we modularise the code, we've adopted the following naming conventions.

+Imagine we had a SQL table called 'example'...

+- `example_full` = Full table of date
+- `example_by_date` = Filtered table based on user inputs (note that at pub level this is also filtered by pub)
+- `example_plot` = Charts based on filtered data
+- `example_table` = Tables based on filtered data
+- `example_download` = Download links based on filtered data
+- `example_box` = Value boxes based on filtered data

 ### Adding new data

 All data is pulled from our unity catalog area under the `analytics_app` schema.
 Each table used in the app also has a local parquet file equivalent for use in automated tests and for development in case you can't access the main database.